Best Tips To Growing Herbs In Containers

 8. Thyme

 Give thyme plenty of sunlight and well-draining soil to help it thrive.
-Thyme, like rosemary, cannot tolerate damp roots, so ensure appropriate drainage and avoid overwatering your plants.
-Thyme grows well in USDA zones 4-10.
+Thyme, like rosemary, cannot tolerate damp roots; therefore, ensure proper drainage and avoid overwatering your plants.
+Thyme grows well in USDA zones 4 through 10.

 Chives